Skip to main content

 Examples

-The example below demonstrates sending a request with extra parameters alongside the default ones:
+This example shows how to send a request with extra parameters beyond the defaults:

 const url = "https://some_backend_url";